🎉 20% OFF on all annual plans — Use code DOR2026

 Despite technological advancements, loneliness has become a global concern.
 Families are increasingly nuclear, children move to different cities or countries, and elderly parents are often left behind.
 For senior citizens, this isolation is not just physical—it is deeply emotional.
 The absence of daily conversations, shared meals, and companionship creates a silent void that affects mental and physical health.

 Modern life is fast-paced and demanding.
-Deadlines, responsibilities, financial pressures, and health concerns contribute to chronic stress.
-Without proper emotional support, this stress can lead to:
+Without proper emotional support, chronic stress escalates into significant clinical risks:

 Earlier, emotional support was naturally embedded within joint family systems.
 Today, with busy schedules and geographical distances, emotional interactions have reduced.